RakhithJK/dbeaver-dbeaver-wiki/Shortcuts.md

 <kbd>ALT+~</kbd>|Shows database tools context menu
 <kbd>CTRL+0</kbd>|Switch active schema/catalog
 <kbd>CTRL+SHIFT+C</kbd>|Advanced copy.
 Works in different context and performs "smart copy" operation (usually with parameters).

+#### References

+<a id="cur_query"></a>`*` - Current query is the query under cursor or the selected text.
+Query is separated from other script queries by delimiter   (; by default) or by empty lines.
+<a id="cur_script"></a>`**` - Current script is a set of all queries in the current SQL file.
+If there is a text selection then only queries in this selection are processed.
+Queries are separated from each other with a delimiter (; by default).
+<a id="cur_connection"></a>`**` - Current connection detected from active window and selection.
+If active (focused) window is SQL editor or database object editor then current connection is the same as in this editor.
+If active window is database navigator then active connection is "owner" connection of currently selected element.
+In other cases there is no current connection and DBeaver will ask you to choose connection implicitly.